-Grapefruit are believed to be a mutation of the pummelo or a cross between a pummelo and an orange.
-Pummelos are similar to grapefruit, but their skin is green, the flavor is milder and they are much larger.
-Grapefruit received the name because they grow in clusters like grapes.
+Grapefruit is believed to be a mutation of the pummelo or a cross between a pummelo and an orange.
+Pummelo is similar to grapefruit, but it’s skin is green, the flavor is mild and much larger.
+Grapefruit received the name because it grows in clusters like grapes.

 Grapefruit should be stored in the refrigerator and can be stored for several weeks.